 The HM Revenue & Customs with offices at 100 Parliament Street, Westminster, London, SW1A 2BQ. (“the Customer”); and

-[Kantar UK Limited] a company registered in [England and Wales] under Company Number [XXXXXXX] whose registered office is at [Kantar UK Ltd, TNS House, Westgate, London W5 1AU] (“the Supplier”),
+[Kantar UK Limited] a company registered in [England and Wales] under Company Number [XXXXXXX] whose registered office is at [XXXXXXXXXXXXX (Redacted under section 43(2) of FOI Act 2000)] (“the Supplier”),

 Both the Customer and the Supplier can be referred to as a “Party” or together the “Parties”.